MFR6340/theenglishextension.org/open-world-2/unit-6: Intriguing Devices.md

 ### The Way Things Work Now, by David Macaulay
 <img src="https://imgur.com/sXTHCbH.png" width="25%" />

-(Lexile L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>
+(Lexile 1130L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Way-Things-Work-Now-David-Macaulay/9780241227930?ref=grid-view&qid=1676292599992&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1038877052" rel="nofollow">Buy on Orell Füssli</a>

-### Photos Framed: # A Fresh Look at the World's Most Memorable Photographs, by Ruth Thompson
+### Photos Framed: A Fresh Look at the World's Most Memorable Photographs, by Ruth Thompson

 <img src="https://imgur.com/UORqWD1.png" width="25%" />

-This book presents 27 noteworthy photos from the early days of photography to the present. , categorized into portrait, nature, photography and documentary.
+This engaging book presents 27 noteworthy photos from the early days of photography to the present.
+Each is categorized into portrait, nature, photography and documentary.
 Opposite each photograph is an explanation as well as topics of discussion and questions to consider.
 (Lexile 1090L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Photos-Framed-Fresh-Look-at-the-Worlds-Most-Memorable-Photographs-Ruth-Thomson-Various/9780763671549" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1032835248" rel="nofollow">Buy on Orell Füssli</a>